Key points

 A Framework of Principles for Preceptorship

-The Health and Care Professions Council have developed a Principles for Preceptorship framework in collaboration with Health Education England.
+The Health and Care Professions Council have developed a Principles for Preceptorship framework in collaboration with NHS England.
 This outlines 5 core principles for preceptorships with guiding statements under the following themes:

 1. Organisational culture and preceptorship